elrnv/softy/README.md

    to C structs, in which case their prefix should be `PFX_`.
  * Enum variants should be in `SCREAMING_SNAKE_CASE` and prefixed with `PFX_`.

-Note that we must set the language for cbindgen to be `Cxx`.
+Note that we must set the language for cbindgen to be `Cxx` or set `cpp_compat=true`.
 Otherwise, without proper `extern` annotations in the generated C headers, the exported function symbols will be mangled by the C++ compiler and effectively lost.

 Ideally we would want to wrap any raw C calls in safer C++ wrappers.